Same-Day Repairs — Walk In Anytime

 A critical step in the watch repair process that is often overlooked is a pressure test, which is the two-step process of testing the seals of the watch in a dry and wet setting to assure that the watch retains its original water resistance.

-If this is not done, or done by someone who isn't a certified watch technician with the proper equipment and training, it could result in debris, such as moisture or dust getting into the watch.
-This is why it is essential to get a pressure test performed by a certified watch technician whenever you have batteries changed, or perform any alterations on a watch that involves removing the casing.
-Pressure tests are quick and inexpensive procedures which can unfortunately cost you a lot more if you don't have them done right.
+If this is not done, or done by someone who isn’t a certified watch technician with the proper equipment and training, it could result in debris, such as moisture or dust getting into the watch.
+This is why it is essential to get a pressure test performed by a certified watch technician whenever you have batteries changed or perform any alterations that involve removing the caseback.
+Pressure tests are quick and inexpensive — but skipping one can cost you a lot more down the road.

 As you’ve read, from a dead battery, to water damage, extreme temperatures, impacts, and simple human error upon assembly, there are a lot of possible reasons for a malfunctioning watch.
 Luckily though, there are even more reasons to be optimistic, as for every problem that arises exists someone to help you find a solution.